deanhiller/playorm/readme.md

 * More work around solid ad-hoc tool

 ### Flush
-A major problem with people using Hector and Astyanax is they do not queue up all their writes/mutations for the end of the transation so if something fails in the middle, ONLY HALF of the data is written and you end up with a corrupt database.
-The flush method on PlayOrm is what pushes all your persists down in one shot so it sort of sends it as a unit of work(NOT a transation).
+A major problem with people using Hector and Astyanax is they do not queue up all their writes/mutations to be done at the end of processing so if something fails in the middle, ONLY HALF of the data is written and you end up with a corrupt noSql database.
+The flush method on PlayOrm is what pushes all your persists down in one shot so it sort of sends it as a unit of work(NOT a transaction).
 If there is an exception before the flush, nothing gets written to the nosql store.

 ### Note on Test Driven Development